aws-amplify/amplify-backend/test-projects/seed-poc/README.md

 It seems to be possible to dynamically infer verticals from backend.ts by using "marker-mixin type/interface" in `defineX` return types.
 But this approach seems to make schema type smuggling impossible to achieve.

+Update 6/17
+Smuggling schema type appears to be unrelated to verticals, it was due to typing model schema with any.

 ```typescript
 await new Seeder()
   .withData<DataSchema>()